faisalk2/weather-app/README.md

-This app is about to check weather condition like temperature, sunrise, sunset, pressure, just entering the name of the city that you want to check and just hit enter. you will get the data. and to confirm at the left hand side you will get the location with the country
+About to check weather condition like temperature, sunrise, sunset, pressure, just entering the name of the city that you want to check and just hit enter. you will get the data. and to confirm at the left hand side you will get the location with the country

 deployed link:-<a href="https://weather-app-200.netlify.app/">https://weather-app-200.netlify.app/</a>